Montana-Media-Arts/120_CreativeCoding1-Fall2020/modules/week-8/_posts/2017-01-03-accessing-html.md

     </script>
  </html>
 ```

-Open your web page.
-What do you see?
-Does it help you determine what went wrong?
-There is a fix for this.
+We will also get an error.

+How do we fix it?

 It's in the browser settings.
 To access those in Chrome, follow these steps.

-1. Click on the three vertical dots in the upper right-hand corner.
+1. Click on the three vertical dots in the upper right-hand corner of the web browser.
 2. Navigate to **More Tools**->**Developer Tools**
 3. Click on the console tab.
 The area shows you the error and where it is in your code.
 Nice!

+### console.log

 We can also use another command to write to the console.
 It's called console.log.